Yezda Urfa | Interview | “Boris”

 Marc Miller: There are some unreleased recordings that we are keeping private because they are of poor quality or rehearsal recordings.

-Marc Miller: My musical tastes have changed dramatically over the years.
-Particularly in the last decade or so.
-While I still cherish the old prog bands of the day (Yes, Genesis, ELP, King Crimson, etc.), I have become a fan of jazz such as Miles Davis, John Coltrane, and many others, and I even count myself a Beatles fan now.
-I am now playing acoustic guitar both as a solo and in ensembles and I have discovered the beauty of singer/song writers like John Prine, Steve Goodman, Jorma Kaukonen.
+Marc Miller: My musical tastes have changed dramatically over the years, particularly in the last decade or so.
+While I still cherish the old prog bands of the day (Yes, Genesis, ELP, King Crimson, etc.), I have become a fan of jazz, such as Miles Davis, John Coltrane, and many others.
+I even count myself a Beatles fan now.
+I am now playing acoustic guitar both as a soloist and in ensembles, and I have discovered the beauty of singer/songwriters like John Prine, Steve Goodman, and Jorma Kaukonen.
 Forty years ago, I would not have been caught dead listening to these artists, let alone playing them.
 Times have changed.
-I don’t keep up with any current prog music to speak of.
+I don’t keep up with any current prog music, though.

-Mark Tippins: I have a solo album called “A Collection of Creeks”.
-So if we add this to the mix, there are quite a few tunes of which I have some affiliation.
+Mark Tippins: I have a solo album called ‘A Collection of Creeks.’
+So if we add this to the mix, there are quite a few tunes with which I have some affiliation.

 Thank you for taking your time.
-Last word is yours.
+The last word is yours.

 Marc Miller: I would like to acknowledge the incredible talent of Mark Tippins.
 Both his guitar skills and his compositional skills.
 It is his creativity that made Yezda Urfa what it was.